Gravitational back-reaction is magical: Holographic Magic and Gravity

 \subsection{Magic in Holographic CFT}

 Note that magic in quantum many-body systems is generally difficult to compute as the cost can grow exponentially with the system size\cite{white_conformal_2021,PhysRevA.106.042426}.
-This scaling is much improved for measures like stabilizer R\'enyi entropy where the non-linear function of the state can be computed using MPS\cite{haug_efficient_2023,tarabunga_manybody_2023,tarabunga2024nonstabilizerness} or enumerator-based tensor networks \cite{cao2023quantum}.
+This scaling is much improved for measures like stabilizer R\'enyi entropy where the nonlinear function of the state can be computed using MPS\cite{haug_efficient_2023,tarabunga2023manybody,tarabunga2024nonstabilizerness} or enumerator-based tensor networks \cite{cao2023quantum}.
 However, the computation remains costly at high bond dimensions and for other measures.
 On the other hand, the bounds of magic from~\cref{sec:magicbounds} offer an entropic perspective into this otherwise hard-to-compute quantity by leveraging existing results.

-We now study non-local magic in CFTs in light of the general relations derived in~\cref{sec:magicbounds}.
-Using the holographic dictionary and applying \cref{conj:cft}, we can predict the behaviour of non-local magic in CFTs that are otherwise difficult to compute.
-Although the following examples essentially amounts to putting square roots on known holographic entanglement entropies, it is instructive to review their behaviours and analyze their implications for magic and, by extension, classical complexity and quantum resource needed for state preparation.
+We now study nonlocal magic in CFTs in light of the general relations derived in~\cref{sec:magicbounds}.
+Using the holographic dictionary and applying \cref{conj:cft}, we can predict the behavior of nonlocal magic in CFTs that are otherwise difficult to compute.
+Although the following examples essentially amounts to putting square roots on known holographic entanglement entropies, it is instructive to review their behaviors and analyze their implications for magic and, by extension, classical complexity and quantum resource needed for state preparation.
 At the same time, holographic calculations enable us to study magic dynamics under quantum quenches, for which existing results have been sparse and size-limited \cite{Sewell} due to prohibitive computational costs.